-Deutsche Bank iswas named as a defendant in a putative class action filed in December 2022 in the U.S. District Court for the SDNY by alleged direct market participants claiming a violation of antitrust law related to alleged manipulation of the secondary trading market for Euro-denominated Sovereign bonds.
-The complaint seeks treble damages and attorneys' fees.
-The case is in the early stages.
+Deutsche Bank was named as a defendant in a putative class action filed in December 2022 in the U.S. District Court for the SDNY by alleged direct market participants claiming a violation of antitrust law related to alleged manipulation of the secondary trading market for Euro-denominated Sovereign bonds.
 On 26 August 2024, the court granted Deutsche Bank's motion to dismiss the complaint for failure to state a claim.
 On 11 September 2024, the court entered an order dismissing the case with prejudice.

 Deutsche Bank is also a defendant in putative class actions filed in 2017 in the Ontario Superior Court of Justice and Federal Court of Canada, respectively, claiming violations of antitrust law and the common law relating to alleged manipulation of secondary trading of SSA bonds.
 The complaints seek compensatory and punitive damages.
 On 20 July 2022, Deutsche Bank entered into a national settlement agreement that would resolve the Canadian Federal SSA claim against all Deutsche Bank defendants.
-The settlement agreement remains subject to approval by the Federal Court of Canada.
+The settlement agreement remains subject to approval by the Federal Court of Canada approved the settlement on 15 November 2024.